Meenta/hustle/README.md

 # Meenta Hustle Tests
 Welcome to our hustle tests.
-This repo contains a growing number of standalone problem that we ask people to review.
+This repo contains a growing number of standalone features and challenges that we ask people to review.
 Please feel free to choose the one you like the most.
 This is real work for features that are either in development or on our roadmap.

 A few things to keep in mind:
 - Perfect is not required.
 - Use the internet to find what you need.
 - Ask us for help or feedback.
 - Do your own work.
+- Document future work with // TODO in the code.

 The problem descriptions are not complete.
 We want you figure out what the problem is and build the solution you envision.